Skip to Main Content

 171.0571

 We can use the Analysis Tool Pack of Excel to perform a two-sample t-test of means on these data.
-See section 7.3 in the BSCI 1510L Statistics Guide for directions.
+See section 7.3 in the BSCI 1510L Statistics Guide for directions if you need a refresh on your memory.

 We formally state our choices like this:

-Null hypothesis: the mean height of men and women are the same
+Null hypothesis: There IS NO statistical difference between the mean height of the sampled men and the mean height of the sampled women.

 (i.e. the differences that we measure are not real and are just caused by bad luck in sampling)